DimiMikadze/express-react-redux-starter/readme.md

 ### Linting

-For linting we are using Eslint with Airbnb configuration
+For linting we are using Eslint with Airbnb Eslint configuration

 ````
 npm run lint
 ````

-### production
+### Production

 Build for production